FROSTBURN BEGINNER’S GUIDE

 Fire and Ice Shards

-Fire Shards and Ice Shards are the main currency in the game.
+Fire Shards, Ice Shards and Frostburn Tokens are the main currency in the game.
 They are used to craft a lot of useful items at the Frostburn Merchant NPC.

-These Shards can be obtained from quests, caves, and events.
+These Shards and Tokens can be obtained from quests, caves, and events.
 You can see the full list of FS and IS rewards by clicking here.

-In total there are four kind of Shards:
+In total there are three kinds of Shards: